raphant/lazyft/README.md

 ## Running a Backtest

+### Programatic Approach

-Programically, you can run a backtest using the following:
+Programatically, you can run a backtest using the following:

 ```python
 from lazyft.command_parameters import BacktestParameters